Back to menu

 To the west of the House of Hercules

-The House of Hercules, the Caseggiato dell'Ercole, was excavated in 1940 and named after a small sculpture of Hercules, found in the portico, perhaps a keystone.
+The House of Hercules (IV,II,2-4), Caseggiato dell'Ercole in Italian, was excavated in 1940 and named after a small sculpture of Hercules, found in the portico, perhaps a keystone.
 The rooms of the complex are grouped around an internal courtyard with a communal water basin.
 At the north end is a vestibule with a small cult niche (room 25).
 On its white plaster must once have been one or more figures, but these disappeared long ago.
 To the east are shops back-to-back, behind a portico along the southern Cardo Maximus.
 To the west are some large halls.
 To the south are the Baths of the Lighthouse.
 We know the name of one of the inhabitants of the apartments in this area: Claudius Pompeius Rusticus Diocles.
 A dedication was found by him to Isis and the Genius cenaculi, the protective spirit of the apartment.
 He was a miles frumentarius, a specialized soldier, who surprisingly lived here, not in barracks.

 Plan of the House of Hercules - Caseggiato dell'Ercole.